Skip to main content

 Normative

-UIBM Ufficio Italiano Brevetti e Marchi
+UIBM Ufficio Italiano Brevetti e Marchi - Italian Patent Office

 EPO European Patent Office

-WIPO World Intellectual Property Organization
+WIPO World Intellectual Property Organisation

 Contacts

-Research Enhancement and Technology Transfer Department
+Research Enhancement, Technology Transfer and Business Relations Department

-Last update 14/11/2023
+Last update